 The third eyelid is also known as the nictitating membrane.
 Humans do not have a third eyelid, but cats and many other animals do.
-Its role is to protect the outer layer of the eye and keep the eye moist.
+Its role is to protect the eye's outer layer and keep it moist.

 Most of the time, it is not visible, as it retracts into the inner corner of the eye.
-But when your cat is unwell or has a problem with their eye, it becomes visible.
+But it becomes visible when your cat is unwell or has a problem with their eye.
 This is an indication that you should take your cat to the vet.

 What does a cat's third eyelid look like?